 MediConnect was a centralised electronic system holding personal medication records linked securely to people by the use of their Medicare card number and/or Department of Veterans' Affairs (DVA) file number.
 It drew together medication data from different health care providers, ensuring that important medications and associated information was available when it was needed by participating doctors, pharmacists, (hospitals in Field Test phase two) and consumers.
 The system was field tested between 17 March 2003 and 31 December 2004 in Launceston ( Tasmania ) and Ballarat (Victoria).
 Key functional components will be included in the design of HealthConnect- Australia's system of electronic health records.

-MediConnect was an Australian government initiative in health care developed by the Department of Health and Ageing and Medicare Australia in consultation with health care professionals and consumer groups.
+MediConnect was an Australian government initiative in health care developed by the Department of Health and Medicare in consultation with health care professionals and consumer groups.
 It was designed to improve quality and safety in medication management, by improving access to medication information through information technology.
 This meant it could also prevent health problems caused by medicines reacting adversely with other medicines or allergic reactions to medicines.

 MediConnect created an electronic consumer medication record.
 The MediConnect record was formed by linking prescriptions-written by different participating doctors and dispensed by different participating pharmacies-into a single medication record held in a central repository for each participating consumer.

 Eligible Tasmanians and Victorians were able to control their individual records and participate in MediConnect.
 Registration was voluntary and once registered, consumers could access a copy of their MediConnect medication record from their doctor, pharmacy or Medicare.
 They could also add information to it by either writing/calling Medicare or visiting a Medicare office.